 We’re here to help you get your life back on track after your transport accident.

-If you need help with personal care and daily living after your accident, we can pay for attendant care provided within Australia, or for up to 8 weeks a year outside Australia.
+If you need help with personal care and daily living after your accident, we can pay for attendant care provided within Australia.

 How attendant care will help

-Attendant carers will visit you to help you with the activities of personal care, daily living or accessing the community.
-Attendant care can include daytime or overnight support, depending on your needs.
+Attendant care support workers will visit you to help you with a number of activities.
+These can include personal care, daily living or accessing the community.
+Attendant care can also include daytime or overnight support, depending on your needs.

 This support service aims to help you regain your independence and get back on track.

-Attendant carers will visit you to help you with showering, dressing, mobility, banking and shopping.
+Attendant care support workers will visit you to help you with temporary services after you leave hospital.
+We refer to these services as post-acute support.
+They can include help with showering, dressing, mobility, banking and shopping.

-This support service aims to support you while you recover and can do these tasks yourself.
+This service aims to support you while you recover and can then do these tasks yourself.

 How we approve these services